Delhi: Geography

 In addition to the wetlands formed by the Yamuna River, Delhi continues to retain over 500 ponds (wetlands < 5 ha), which in turn support a considerable number of bird species.
 Delhi's ponds, despite experiencing ecological deterioration due to garbage dumping and concretisation, support the largest number of bird species known to be using ponds anywhere in the world.
 Existing policy in Delhi prevents the conversion of wetlands and, quite inadvertently, has led to the city's ponds becoming invaluable refuge for birds.

 The National Capital Territory of Delhi covers an area of 1483 km2, of which 783 km2 is designated rural, and 700 km2 urban therefore making it the largest city in terms of area in the country.
-It has a length of 51.9 km and a width of 48.48 km.
+It has a maximum length of 51.9 km and a greatest width of 48.48 km.
 Delhi is included in India's seismic zone-IV, indicating its vulnerability to major earthquakes.
+The region is traversed by the Delhi–Haridwar Ridge and the Delhi–Moradabad fault systems, which contribute to its seismic hazard, with the potential for earthquakes reaching intensity VIII on the MSK scale.

 Climate

-Delhi features a dry winter humid subtropical climate (Köppen Cwa) bordering a hot semi-arid climate (Köppen BSh).
-The warm season lasts from 21 March to 15 June with an average daily high temperature above 39 C. The hottest day of the year is usually in late May, with an average high of 42 C and a low of 27 C. The cold season lasts from 26 November to 9 February with an average daily high temperature below 20 C. The coldest day of the year is usually in January, with an average low of 6.9 C and a high of 19.3 C. In early March, the wind direction changes from north-westerly to south-westerly.
+Delhi features a dry winter humid subtropical climate (Köppen Cwa), closely bordering a hot semi-arid climate (Köppen BSh).
+The warm season lasts from Mid-Late March to mid-late June with an average daily high temperature above 39 C. The hottest day of the year is usually in late May, with an average high of 42 C and a low of 27 C. The cold season lasts from late November to late February with an average daily high temperature below 20 C. The coldest day of the year is usually in January, with an average low of 6.9 C and a high of 19.3 C. In early March, the wind direction changes from north-westerly to south-westerly.
 From April to October, the weather is hot.
 The monsoon arrives at the end of June, along with an increase in humidity.
 The brief, mild winter starts in late November, peaks in January, and heavy fog often occurs.
 Delhi receives an average annual precipitation of 774.4 mm.